asticode/go-astilectron/readme.md

 a.Wait()
 ```

+# Bootstrap

+For convenience purposes I've added a **bootstrap** to help first timers and avoid code duplications.

+NOTE: you DON'T have to use the bootstrap, it's entirely up to you whether to use it or not.

+The bootstrap allows you to quickly create a one-window application using .html templates.

+In order to use the **bootstrap** you must:

+- follow the following project organization:

+        |--+ resources
+              |
+              |--+ static (contains your static files such as .css, .js, .png, etc.)
+              |
+              |--+ templates (contains your templates .html files)
+        |--+ main.go

+- add the following comment on top of your `main()` method:

+        //go:generate go-bindata -pkg $GOPACKAGE -o resources.go resources/...

+    and run the following command before building your binary:

+        $ go generate main.go

+- use the `bootstrap.Run()` method

+Check out the [example](https://github.com/asticode/go-astilectron/tree/master/examples/9.bootstrap) for a detailed working example (see the **Examples** section below for the specific commands to run).

 # I want to see it in actions!

 To make things clearer I've tried to split features in different [examples](https://github.com/asticode/go-astilectron/tree/master/examples).